dancer1325/prometheus-website/docs/concepts/data_model.md

     * set of labeled dimensions
   * == data model /
     * uses
-      * 👀MOST used one by Prometheus -- to store -- ALL data 👀
+      * 👀by Prometheus -- to store -- ALL data 👀
   * temporary derived time series
     * == Prometheus query results